Faculty – Class Teachers

 Amanda Rogers Fifth Grade Partner Teacher

-Joining Britney in the 5th Grade class will be Amanda Rogers.
 Amanda is a Renaissance woman who is comfortable in the realms of both art and science.
 She studied art history for two years at Texas State where she focused on works from the pre-historic era to the Renaissance, using oil paintings as a way to understand the cultures and ideas of contemporaries during those periods.
 She enjoyed teaching art during this time and that experience, in part, has led Amanda to return to teaching.
-Amanda then went on to earn a Bachelor of Applied Science in Biotechnology from U of H where she was also a lab assistant, engaging in experimentations on algal cells for protein extraction.
+Amanda then went on to earn a Bachelor of Applied Science in Biotechnology from University of Houston where she was also a lab assistant, engaging in experimentations on algal cells for protein extraction.
 Amanda spent several years in the corporate world and became familiar with the works of Rudolf Steiner.
-She is eager to be a part of a Waldorf community and we are delighted that she will be with us in this co-teaching role.
-Amanda will be with 5th Grade in the afternoons, teaching math, language arts, and art, and assisting our lower grades teachers in the mornings.
+She joined Great Oak in 2025 in a co-teaching role in fifth grade, teaching math, language arts, and art, and assisting our lower grades teachers in the mornings.

 Andrea Badot Sixth Grade Teacher